MitraSutar/cse15l-lab-reports/index.md

 1. No Arguments
 ![Image](lab1one.PNG)
-Nothing happened.
-There was no argument, but if there was one it would have changed the directory to the given input.
-There was nothing to change to, and so nothing changing was no error.
-There was no output because changing directory to nothing doesn't do anything.
+The directory was switched to /home.
+Because there was no argument, the working directory was "changed" to /home, even though the working directory was already /home.
+If the working directory had been /home/lecture1 or /home/lecture1/messages, the working directory would have changed to /home if there was no argument given.
+The directory changed as intended, so there was no error.
 The working directory was /home.
 ![Image](lab1two.png)
 lecture1 was printed out.
 There was no argument, but there was a current directory: the home one. lecture1 was the only item in the /home directory, and so only it was printed out.
 There was no error.
 The working directory was /home.
 ![Image](lab1three.png)
 Nothing happened. cat prints out the contents of a file, but there was no argument given, so nothing was printed out.
-In the screenshot, the cursor is still waiting for an input, so this is an error.
+In the screenshot, the cursor is still waiting for an input, but no error message was thrown, so this is not an error.
 The working directory was /home.
 3. Directory Argument
 ![Image](lab1four.png)
 The working directory was changed to /home/lecture1. cd changes the directory to the given input, and since lecture1 was input and was inside the /home directory, the directory was changed.
 Things worked as intended, so there was no error.
 The working directory was initially /home, but changed to /home/lecture1.